CollarNetworks/protocol-core/devdocs/2024-oct-internal-review-3.md

   - Composability risk: a contract that needs to batch many actions may have issues fitting all of them into a single tx in an Arbitrum block (although it is up to 32M gas, average usage is between 1M-3M, https://arbiscan.io/blocks?ps=100&p=1)
   - mitigations:
     - [x] remove usage of ERC721Enumerable (since its added functionality is unused): rollLoan to 1.471M, openLoan 871K.
-    - [ ] remove fields that aren't needed / can be calculated from other fields (call-price, put-price, callLockedCash).
+    - [x] remove fields that aren't needed / can be calculated from other fields (call-price, put-price, callLockedCash).
 E.g., DRY fields (don't copy from offer to position, just store offerId)
-    - [ ] reuse fields where it makes sense: principal & withdrawable
+    - [x] ~~reuse fields where it makes sense: principal & withdrawable~~ not impactful
-    - [ ] pack fields in storage (time u32, bips uint16, nft-id u64 due to batching).
+    - [x] pack fields in storage (time u32, bips uint16, nft-id u64 due to batching).
 Use packed only for storage, but use full size for internal and external interfaces everywhere else (StoredPos / MemPos).
+    - [x] reduce nft approvals and transfers in cancel
+    - [x] ~~check if removing forceApprove helps~~ not too impactful
     - [ ] pack confighub values to reduce cold sloads during opens
     - [ ] post deployment: keep non-zero erc20 balances in contracts (to avoid 0-non-zero-0 transfer chains)
 - [ ] #low erc20 tokens are trusted to be simple, but still contracts that hold balances may be safer with balance checks on transfers: taker open, create offers (2).
 Example compv3 uint max transfer which may not be obvious when whitelisting an asset.